Spain: expert urges the berry sector to adapt to new consumer models to "be competitive"

 In this way, the presentation 'Trends and opportunities with global and European retail and e-commerce', presented by Pierre Escodo, editor of the magazine 'Eurofresh Distribution', gave the congressmen the opportunity to learn about the current situation in such important markets for berries such as the British and Chinese.

-Sabina Wyant, berry manager of the Tesco chain, has highlighted the fact that the red fruit market had increased by 51 percent in the United Kingdom in the last five years thanks, above all, to "genetic improvements and new varieties”.
-In addition, she has emphasized that the British consumer "is very demanding", for which she has encouraged to offer products "sustainable with the environment and great taste".
+Sabina Wyant, berry manager of the Tesco chain, highlighted the fact that the berry market had increased by 51 percent in the United Kingdom in the last five years thanks, above all, "to genetic improvements and new varieties.
+In addition, she has emphasized that the British consumer "is very demanding", which is why she has encouraged the offer of "environmentally sustainable and great tasting" products.

-The emerging Chinese market was present at the Congress by Qidong Zhu, vice president of the Shezhen-based firm Pagoda, who pointed out that blueberry production has had a "very rapid development" since it was introduced in his country. in 2001.
+The emerging Chinese market was present at the Congress with Qidong Zhu, vice president of the firm Pagoda, based in Shezhen, who pointed out that blueberry production has had a "very rapid development" since it was introduced in his country. in 2001.

-Zhu has assured that for Chinese consumers, taste is a "primordial" fact, and that the main problems faced by production in this country is the need to establish their own brands and varieties, as well as to seek better sales channels. and distribution.
+Zhu has assured that for Chinese consumers, flavor is a "primary" fact, and that the main problems facing production in this country is the need to establish its own brands and varieties, as well as look for better channels for sale. and distribution.

-For his part, Martín Jorge Aguirre, from the company Spinneys Dubai, spoke about the complicated market of the United Arab Emirates for the export of berries due to its special climatic conditions.
-Thus, he has indicated that this country imports 98 percent of the berries it consumes and has stated that the main challenges are "maintaining the cold chain, selecting the appropriate varieties, fruit in an adequate state of maturity, and efficiency in packaging and air transport”.
-In addition, he has assured that Spain, in order to gain that market, faces the challenge "of being identified by a premium country of origin".
+For his part, Martín Jorge Aguirre, from the company Spinneys Dubai, has spoken of the complicated United Arab Emirates market for the export of berries due to its special climatic conditions.
+Thus, he has indicated that this country imports 98 percent of the berries it consumes and has stated that the main challenges are "maintaining the cold chain, selecting the appropriate varieties, fruit in the appropriate state of maturity, and efficiency." in packaging and air transport.
+Furthermore, he has assured that Spain, to win that market, faces the challenge "of being identified by a premium country of origin."

-The German market, the main buyer of berries from Spain, was present at the Congress in the hands of Hand Widmann and Mathias Hundhausen, representatives of the companies Herbert Widmann and Nordgemüse Krogmann.
-Widmann has assured that Spain's main challenge is to "produce good quality berries at a moderate cost, since only in this way will it be able to stop the strong competition it is having from Portugal and Morocco."
+The German market, the main buyer of berries from Spain, was present at the Congress with Hand Widmann and Mathias Hundhausen, representatives of the companies Herbert Widmann and Nordgemüse Krogmann.
+Widmann has assured that Spain's main challenge is to "produce berries of good quality and at a moderate cost, since only in this way will it be able to stop the strong competition it is experiencing from Portugal and Morocco."

-For his part, Hundhausen has remarked that the sensitivity of the German consumer "is increasing considerably", especially with regard to "taste and appearance", for which reason he has urged producers to work in this direction.
+For his part, Hundhausen has highlighted that the sensitivity of the German consumer "is considerably increased", especially with regard to "taste and appearance", which is why he has urged producers to work in that direction.